stordahl/google-cloud-functions-typescript/README.md

 # google-cloud-functions-typescript
-A Template repo for building Google Cloud Functions with TypeScript
+A Template repo for building Google Cloud Functions with TypeScript, Vite, and Vitest.